hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/05-neural-networks.md

 With enough components in the hidden layer, we can approximate any shape.
 After all, each component is one adaptive basis function, and our favorite activation functions (the table above) have one wiggle each.
 Adding a component to the hidden layer adds a wiggle, which the fitter can use to wrap around the training points.

-However, if the fit function has too many wiggles to fit around the outliers in the training data, it will overfit the data (to be discussed in an upcoming section).
+However, if the fit function has too many wiggles to fit around the outliers in the training data, it will overfit the data (to be discussed in an [upcoming section](15-under-overfitting.md)).
 We want a model that _generalizes_ the training data, not one that _memorizes_ it.

 An effective way to do that is to add more hidden layers, like the diagram below:

 ![](img/artificial-neural-network-layers-5.svg){. width="100%"}

 $\vec{x}^{L1}$ (layer 1) is the input and $\vec{x}^{L2}$ (layer 2) is the first hidden layer.
 Then the output of that is passed through another linear transformation and activation function, as many times as we want.
 Each layer is a function composition.
 (Be careful when specifying how many layers a neural network has.
-We're interested in how many linear transformations the network has, so we'd count the above as 4, not 5.)
+We're interested in how many linear transformations the network has, so we'd count the above as 4 layers, not 5 layers.)

 This technique is called "deep learning" (especially when many, many layers are used) and it is largely responsible for the resurgence of interest in neural networks since 2015.
 Below is a plot of Google search volume for the words "neural network" and "deep learning":